CFC-Servers/cfc_random_spawn/README.md

 This addon is not finished, the following is required for completion:
 - Currently `pvp` in the spawns table does nothing.
 - The whole code could do with a bit of a cleanup, theres unused vars, params, old print tables, etc.
-- Could make it possible for multiple pvp centers to be selected and then randomly chosen between (when under certain conditions) for maps with long and narrow or wide and sparse pvp areas that would benefit from having multiple centers grouped together
+- Could make it possible for multiple pvp centers to be selected and then randomly chosen between (when under certain conditions) for maps with long and narrow or wide and sparse pvp areas that would benefit from having multiple centers grouped together.